anttisalonen/progbook/rst/book.rst

 The screenshots, where necessary, were created using scrot.
 Scrot is a Unix command line tool that can create screenshots.
 I typically instruct it to wait for two seconds (so I can bring the relevant window to focus), then take a screenshot of the currently active window and store it as a pre-defined file name.
 This workflow works fairly well as it saves me from having to cut, crop or save images.

+Another command line suite which came very handy is ImageMagick which allows easy modification of images (cropping, resizing, converting between formats etc.) from the command line.

 While generating the PDF for the print version, I noticed many of the diagrams generated using dot had too low DPI (dots per inch).
 I found out I can increase the DPI by passing the command line flag "-Gdpi=300" to dot, but this meant I needed to regenerate all the PNG files from the dot files.
 The following command took care of this for me (split to multiple lines for readability):

 .. code-block:: bash